1968, April 4 - Martin Luther King Jr. assassinated at the Loraine Motel

 2016, June 3- After being empty for about 5 1/2 years, Peabody Place Mall was announced to be the new location of Service Master, INC. Construction began a few days later

-2016, June 4 - A man shoots two customers at Westy's, runs to Bass Pro Shop, shoots a third and then while being pursued by police hits and kills an officer at Beale and BB King.
+2016, June 4 - A man shoots two customers at Westy's restaurant, runs to Bass Pro Shop, shoots a third and then while being pursued by police hits and kills an officer at Beale and BB King.
 One of the men shot died 13 months later.

 2016, July 10 - Protesters block traffic on the Hernando DeSoto bridge and are peacefully removed after city officials agree to meet with leaders to discuss their grievances.
 Everything from start to finish was broadcast live.

 2016, October 22- The Big River Crossing opens.
-It is a pedestrian/ bicycle bridge along the Harahan connecting Tennessee with Arkansas.
+It is a pedestrian/ bicycle bridge along the Harahan Bridge connecting Tennessee with Arkansas.

 2016 November 8- Voters in the Downtown precincts of 1 and 2 ( Greenlaw Community Center and Progressive MB Church ) vote for Hilary Clinton ( D) 3,868.
 Donald Trump (R) 1,314.
 Gary Johnson ( L) 206 and Jill Stein (G) 36